alexlungu28/software-project/docs/agendas/agenda_client_week_4.md

 # Questions for the Client

 - Is there an optimal way to handle database models that we want to have composite keys?
+    - For ordering entries in the database, try adding an order column by which you can order the entries etc.
 - Do you have suggestions for mocking libraries, will Mockery be able to do exactly what we need?
+    - Use one of the most popular frameworks that we can find so that we have plenty of documentation.

 # Question round
 *If there are any spontaneous questions.*

+- We've encountered a number of premade bootstrap templates that we could use for our frontend, how do you feel about us using those?
+  - I don't care, if it's somewhat consistent with queue that's nice.

+- Midterm presentation timeslot?
+    - Preference for client is tuesday or wednesday, but tuesday is busy, morning should work but after 10am.
+27th of May is a no go, other than that most days work.

+- Use soft delete for data in the app - in case anything is deleted by mistake.
+- For testing, in the config file you can set up disks, which laravel can reference as a location for data to be stored.
+- Use delete mappings for delete instead of get.
+- It's nice to explicitly list what happens when a student is uploaded twice in the application.
+- Make sure to have the internal auto incrementing field, as it simplifies the relationships and database ordering.
+- Try to avoid composite keys for models.
+Order by columns on queries.
+- Use an internal ID column for users - since if we have both strings and numbers, sorting will be slow.

 # Closing